COVID-19 precautions in the facility are aligned with standards set by the university for research lab safety.

 * Previous restrictions on room occupancy are no longer in place *

-* Training is conducted one-on-one, combining in-person and remote interaction *
+* Training is being conducted in small groups *

 Questions?
 Contact the facility manager,